corinnekrych/DslPrez/README.md

 ====================
 Writing an embedded Groovy DSL for end users which can read as plain English.
 What a crazy idea!

-The starting point was when working in Amadeus, on a language aimed a Travel Agent.
+The starting point was when working in Amadeus, I was asked to design a domain-specific language aimed a Travel Agent.

+From business point of view, requiremrent is:

-Business requiremrent was: **I want something simple, something I can understand.**
+**I want something simple, something I can understand.**

+Digging how I can quickly design a languge that fit reavel agent, I discover Groovy.

 That's when I fell in love with Groovy.
 DSL are so elegant and powerfull.

+With this presentation I want to share with you our journey into the world of DSL coding.

 Corinne.